slatedocs/slate/source/includes/_clients.md

 expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) name | <span class="label label-required">Required</span> 50 characters max.
 company-url | <span class="label label-required">Required</span> 150 characters max
-business-category-id | <span class="label label-required">Required</span> See here for a full list of valid business codes. reference-number | An arbitrary unique reference you can use to identify a client.
+reference-number | An arbitrary unique reference you can use to identify a client.
 This may correspond to a unique value used within your system and can be useful when importing or exporting data.
 50 characters max.

 ## Update Client